 The PR segment is not affected in STEMI, whereas acute pericarditis often causes PR segment depression.
 Such depressions occur in most leads, except from lead V1, which often shows PR segment elevation.

 Troponin leakage in acute pericarditis

 Elevated troponins are common in acute pericarditis.
 M. Imazio et al (Cardiac troponin I in acute pericarditis; JACC 2003) showed that one third of patients had troponin elevations; in total, 8% had significantly elevated troponin levels.
 However, there was no association between troponin level and survival.

 Below follows an ECG example of a patient with acute pericarditis.
 Note that the ECG changes are rather subtle.

 - ECG changes in myocardial ischemia / infarction: ST segment and T-wave changes

 - ST segment elevations in ischemia (infarction) and differential diagnoses

 - ST elevation myocardial infarction (STEMI) without ST segment elevation on ECG

-- Early repolarization pattern and early repolarization syndrome
+- Early repolarization pattern (syndrome)

 - T-waves in myocardial ischemia / infarction